 When I started at the (then) Ministry of Agriculture, I was hired as an Aquaculture Analyst after having worked in the aquaculture sector for several years.
 An opportunity came up for an industry specialist position dedicated to aquaculture that required a PAg designation.
 To be honest, I had not heard of the BCIA before!
-I therefore applied to join the BCIA to meet the job requirements and have not looked back since.
+I, therefore, applied to join the BCIA to meet the job requirements and have not looked back since.
 The industry is very technical and operates in an extraordinarily complex regulatory environment.
 Registration with the BC Institute of Agrologists has made me a better aquaculture professional.

-What do you do in a typical work day or week?
+What do you do in a typical workday or week?

 I’m currently the Team Lead for Aquaculture and Marine Fisheries at the (recently renamed) Ministry of Agriculture, Food and Fisheries but also double as the Aquaculture Specialist.
-The great thing about my job is how varied the work and the sector is.
-There are over a 100 different species of marine fish, shellfish, and plants farmed and commercially fished in BC.
+The great thing about my job is how varied the work and the sector are.
+There are over 100 different species of marine fish, shellfish, and plants farmed and commercially fished in BC.
 I work with industry to solve problems and develop emerging opportunities.
-This can range from reviewing research and funding proposals, organising, and/or presenting at conferences and workshops, visiting sites, providing technical advice for all kinds of committees, Ministry staff and executive.
+This can range from reviewing research and funding proposals, organizing, and/or presenting at conferences and workshops, visiting sites, providing technical advice for all kinds of committees, Ministry staff and executive.
 I’ve also worked with school kids and provided expert testimony for a BC Farm Industry Review Board tribunal, the first for aquaculture in BC.
 There is never a dull day!

 What has been a technical challenge in your career, and how did you overcome it?

 One of the most memorable challenges was licensing a DNA vaccine for a food fish.
 This was largely due to the novelty of it from a regulatory perspective – there was no template or detailed guidance on requirements for Canada.
 I overcame the problem by working very closely with the regulators (Canadian Food Inspection Agency).
-I met with them very early on in the process and at regular intervals, so that we could manage expectations on both sides of the table.
+I met with them very early on in the process and at regular intervals so that we could manage expectations on both sides of the table.
 Further, I engaged a very inclusive team from the manufacturer’s side as we (as a company) needed to ensure everyone from R&D, manufacturing, marketing and communications, and executive were well informed and contributed throughout the process.
-I also worked closely with industry to test the vaccine in the field and ensure that messaging was accurate and consistent for media and the public.
+I also worked closely with the industry to test the vaccine in the field and ensure that messaging was accurate and consistent for the media and the public.
 The entire process took many years and was a true team effort.
 Looking back, it provides some interesting context given the millions of people that have now been vaccinated with new next-generation COVID-19 RNA vaccines that were developed and rolled out in less than a year!
 It really shows how far molecular genetics has advanced.